xyrc/casstime-base-docker-images/README.md

   * jstat

 #### alpine-glibc
+* FROM frolvlad/alpine-glibc:alpine-3.9
-* FROM AlpineLinux 3.9
+* AlpineLinux 3.9
-* attached glibc-2.27-r0
+* with a glibc-2.27-r0
 * attached bash

 #### javabase